peteryuhang/Computer-Systems-A-Programmer-Perspective/ch7/ch7.md

 #### How Linkers Use Static Libraries to Resolve References

-- During the symbol resolution phase, the linker scans the relocatable object files and archives left to right in the same sequential order that they appear on the compiler driver’s command line (The driver automatically translates any .c files on the command line into .o files)
+- During the symbol resolution phase, the linker scans the relocatable object files and archives left to right in the same sequential order that they appear on the compiler driver's command line (The driver automatically translates any .c files on the command line into .o files)
 - During scan, the linker maintain three sets (initially, they are empty):
   - `E`: relocatable object files that will be merged to form the executable
   - `U`: unresolved symbols